-We have audited the accompanying separate financial statements of Fundamenta-Lakáskassza Lakástakarékpénztár Zártkörűen Működő Részvénytársaság (the "Company") which comprise the separate statement of financial position as of 31 December 2021 (in which total assets are MHUF 709 212), the separate statement of total comprehensive income (in which the total comprehensive income for the year is MHUF 5 393 profit), the separate statement of changes in equity, the separate statement of cash flows for the year then ended and the notes to the separate financial statements comprising significant accounting policies and other explanatory information.
+We have audited the separate financial statements of Fundamenta-Lakáskassza Lakás-takarékpénztár Zártkörűen Működő Részvénytársaság (the "Company") which comprise the separate statement of financial position for the financial year ended on 31 December 2022 (in which total assets are MHUF 673 580), the separate statement of total comprehensive income (in which the total comprehensive income for the year is MHUF 4 508 profit), the separate statement of changes in equity, the separate cash flows statement for the financial year then ended and the notes to the separate financial statements comprising significant accounting policies and other explanatory information.

-In our opinion, the accompanying separate financial statements give a true and fair view of the financial position of the Company as at 31 December 2021, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS") as adopted by the EU and they have been prepared, in all material respects, in accordance with the supplementary requirements of Act C of 2000 on Accounting ("Accounting Act") relevant for the annual financial statements prepared in accordance with IFRS as adopted by the EU.
+In our opinion, the separate financial statements give a true and fair view of the separate financial position of the Company as at 31 December 2022, and of its separate financial performance and its separate cash flows for the financial year then ended in accordance with International Financial Reporting Standards ("IFRS") as adopted by the EU and they have been prepared, in all material respects, in accordance with the supplementary requirements of Act C of 2000 on Accounting ("Accounting Act") relevant for the annual financial statements prepared in accordance with IFRS as adopted by the EU.

-Our opinion is consistent with our additional report to the audit committee dated 23 February 2022.
+Our opinion is consistent with our additional report to the audit committee dated 28 February 2023.